No second law of entanglement manipulation after all

 The most surprising aspect of our findings is not only the stark contrast with thermodynamics, but also the fact that several other quantum phenomena --- including quantum coherence and purity --- have been shown to be reversible in analogous axiomatic settings~\cite{RT-review}, and no quantum resource has ever been found to be irreversible under similar assumptions.
 Our result is thus a first of its kind: it highlights a fundamental difference between entanglement on one side, and thermodynamics and all other quantum resource theories known to date on the other.

-Although our main result already shows that reversible entanglement manipulation is not possible without supplementing additional entanglement into the system, one could ask whether irreversibility could be avoided with just a small amount of generated entanglement, restoring the hope for reversible transformations in practice.
-We disprove such a possibility by strengthening our result to show that, with a suitable choice of an entanglement measure such as the entanglement negativity~\cite{negativity}, it is necessary to generate macroscopically large quantities of entanglement --- any smaller amount cannot break the fundamental irreversibility revealed in our work.

-The generality of our approach allows us to extend it beyond the theory of entanglement of quantum \emph{states}, and consider the manipulation of quantum \emph{operations}.
+The generality of our approach allows for an extension of the results beyond the theory of entanglement of quantum \emph{states}, to the manipulation of quantum \emph{operations}~\cite{no_second_law_channels}.
 This corresponds to the setting of quantum communication, where the resource in consideration is the ability to reliably transmit quantum systems.
-Importantly, thermodynamics allows for reversible manipulation of operations~\cite{Faist2019} as well, so an irreversibility of communication theory would, once again, heavily contrast with thermodynamical processes.
-It is not a priori obvious that the lack of reversibility of static entanglement should imply a similar no-go result for operations, since quantum channels can be manipulated in different ways, even employing schemes without a definite causal order~\cite{ebler_2018}.
-Nevertheless, our results also rule out the possibility of a reversible theory of quantum communication, establishing fundamental restrictions on the manipulation of non-local resources --- whether static or dynamic.
+Importantly, thermodynamics allows for reversible manipulation of operations~\cite{Faist2019} as well, so an irreversibility of communication theory is, once again, in heavy contrast with thermodynamics.